jsmoriss/jsm-show-order-meta/README.md

 <h2>Description</h2>

-<p>The JSM Show Order Metadata for WooCommerce plugin displays order meta keys and their unserialized values in a metabox at the bottom of the order editing page.</p>
+<p>The JSM Show Order Metadata for WooCommerce HPOS plugin displays order meta keys and their unserialized values in a metabox at the bottom of the HPOS order editing page.</p>

+<p>If you are NOT using WooCommerce HPOS (High-Performance Order Storage), then WooCommerce orders are post objects and you should use the <a href="https://wordpress.org/plugins/jsm-show-post-meta/">JSM Show Post Metadata</a> plugin instead.</p>

 <p>There are no plugin settings - simply install and activate the plugin.</p>